joelouthan/Theologicus/src/confession-1689/1689-TEACH-02-external-relations-of-God.md

 **he is most holy in all his counsels, in all his works, and in all his commands**

->Psalm 145:17 (CSB) The Lord is righteous in all his ways and faithful in all his acts.
+>Psalm 145:17 The Lord is righteous in all his ways and faithful in all his acts.

 ## So what?